Trusted by

 Frequently Asked Questions

-A VSL (Video Sales Letter) is a long-form video presentation — typically 15 to 45 minutes — designed to sell a product or service directly to cold traffic.
-It follows a structured direct-response format: hook, story, mechanism, proof, offer, close.
-You need a specialist VSL copywriter because the format demands skills in pacing, retention mechanics, and persuasion architecture that general copywriters simply do not have.
-A blog writer or brand copywriter will give you a script that sounds nice.
-A VSL specialist will give you a script that converts.
+A VSL (Video Sales Letter) is a long-form video presentation — typically 15 to 45 minutes — designed to sell directly to cold traffic.
+It runs a structured direct-response sequence: hook, story, mechanism, proof stack, offer, close.
+You need a specialist because the format demands pacing, retention mechanics, and persuasion architecture that general copywriters don't carry in their heads.
+A brand writer gives you a script that sounds nice.
+A VSL specialist gives you one that earns the next 30 seconds of attention, every 30 seconds, until the order button.

-A typical VSL project takes 2–4 weeks from briefing to final draft.
-That includes deep audience research, competitive analysis, mechanism development, strategic architecture, scripting, and one comprehensive revision round.
-Rush projects can be accommodated, but I never shortcut the research phase — that is where the conversion rate lives.
-Skipping research to save a few days is how you end up with a VSL that wastes months of ad spend.
+A typical VSL takes 2–4 weeks from kickoff to final draft.
+That includes audience research, competitive teardown, mechanism development, strategic architecture, scripting, and one revision round.
+Rush timelines are possible, but I never shortcut the research phase — that's where the conversion rate lives.
+Skipping research to save a few days is how a VSL ends up bleeding ad spend for months.

-It depends on your offer price and traffic temperature.
-Short-form VSLs (5–15 minutes) work for lower-priced impulse purchases and lead generation.
-Long-form VSLs (20–45 minutes) are typically needed for higher-ticket offers where the prospect needs more proof and persuasion.
-I recommend the right length based on your specific offer, audience, and funnel — then write every second to earn its place.
+Length is dictated by price point and traffic temperature.
+Short-form VSLs (5–15 minutes) work for lower-priced impulse buys and lead generation.
+Long-form VSLs (20–45 minutes) are usually required for higher-ticket offers where the prospect needs more proof and more story before pulling out a card.
+I'll recommend the right length once I've seen the offer — then write every second to earn its place.